 Known Errors in the Hebrew Calendar

-After reading many commentaries on the history of the Hebrew calendar, there are many notable references found on the Internet that admit to multiple, unspecified errors, changes or corrections to land certain celebrations on certain days of the week spread out over a very long time.
+After reading many commentaries on the history of the Hebrew calendar, there are many notable references found on the Internet that admit to multiple, unspecified errors, changes or corrections to land certain celebrations on certain days of the week spread out over a very long period of time.
 The Hebrew Calendar is the one calendar that backward dates to Adam and Eve from Moses.
 For instance, one reference to the estimated start date of the Hebrew calendar mentions that year 1 AM counts only a few ‘days’ during the Week of Creation between the creation of Adam in the garden and the end of the Week of Creation.
 This amount of time cannot be verified clearly if it is a true solar year or not, very doubtful.
 Year 2 AM starts at the beginning of the week following the Week of Creation according to the same source.
-Also, the Hebrew Calendar was changed to a luni-solar calendar, which was inaccurate in ancient times for many reasons over a long period of time before adding intercalating months (i.e. leap months) to certain years with certain guidelines that were ultimately exercised at the discretion of the Sanhedrin.
+Also, the Hebrew Calendar was changed to a luni-solar calendar [365.25-day year], which was inaccurate in ancient times for many reasons over a long period of time before adding intercalating months (i.e. leap months) to certain years with certain guidelines that were ultimately exercised at the discretion of the Sanhedrin.
 To further the confusion, when Jerusalem was destroyed by the Romans in 70 A.D., the Sanhedrin that managed the Hebrew calendar was dispersed for a considerable time, causing confusion in the Jewish synagogs and Christian churches on when to calculate and celebrate Passover and Easter each year.
 This started a new enterprise by the Christian church to calculate Easter on its own as before relied solely on the Jewish Temple Sanhedrin to calculate for them.
 The Christian method that came to be, incorporated a few differences that over time likely fell out of sync with the old, Jewish method used in Jesus’ day.
 The modern Jewish calendar has improved its percision as did the Gregorian calendar with reckoning time but to use the modern Jewish calendar to backdate accurately, particularly past 70 A.D., seems to prove fallible.
 Using only the Gregorian calendar to date Biblical events allows the comparison of more modern or future dates to be more understandable.
 Alternatively, using a Gregorian to modern Hebrew calendar converter doesn’t land on the same Gregorian calendar date as counting Gregorian days which is also a fundamental issue.
-By many calendar experts, Nisan 1 could have fallen on several Gregorian dates within a 56-day, March/April span that we know about currently.
-To settle this topic, we have to ask ourselves, what time frame is infallible, the Hebrew Calendar (old or new) or the 70-Week Prophecy given to Daniel from God?
-Since the two don’t intersect the way they should with respect to the 70-Week Prophecy calculations, one of the two has to be inaccurate.
+By many calendar experts, 1 Nisan could have fallen on several Gregorian dates within a 56-day, March/April span that we know about currently.
+To settle this topic, there is only one date with the proper calculations applied below that intersects with an unmistakable event in the Bible.
 My belief is that the time frame of the prophecy from God is infallible, not the Hebrew calendar changed by man many times.
-The Dead Sea scrolls prove that the book of Daniel did not change over considerable time since its inception but we do know the Hebrew calendar has changed since its inception.
+The Dead Sea scrolls prove that the book of Daniel did not change over considerable time since its inception but we do know the Hebrew calendar has been changed since its inception.
+In short, calendars are great for plotting dates after astronomical calculations are performed but do not work as well when counting days on a calendar between two dates beyond the lifecycle of any calendar because of ‘leap’ time that has not been accounted for yet in that time on a calendar, generally speaking.

 Picking the Right Start Date – Nehemiah’s Decree